act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Inapplicable Example 6

-These two HTML `a` elements have the same [accessible name][] and link to the [same resource][] but different [programmatically determined link contexts][programmatically determined link context].
+These two HTML `a` elements have the same [accessible name][], the same [accessible description][], and link to the [same resource][] but different [programmatically determined link contexts][programmatically determined link context].
 Even though the two contexts in this example are *identical*, they are not the *same*.
 That is: even though they have equivalent content, they do not consist of the same DOM elements.

 ```html
 <html lang="en">